Statistics, Causality and Bell's Theorem: Introduction

 By existence of the outcomes of not actually performed experiments, we mean their mathematical existence within some mathematical-physical theory of the phenomenon in question.
 So ``realism'' actually refers to models of reality, not to reality itself.
 Moreover, it could be thought of as a somewhat idealistic position.
 If we already have an adequate mathematical physical model of reality, there would not seem to be a pressing need to add into this theory some mathematical description of outcomes of experiments which are not performed; and even if we do that, why should we demand that these counterfactual objects satisfy the same kind of physical constraints as the factual objects?
 However, it is a fact that prior to quantum physics, realism was a completely natural property of all physical theories.

 The concepts of realism and locality together are often considered as one principle called \emph{local realism}.
 Local realism is implied by the existence of \emph{local hidden variables}, whether deterministic or stochastic.
 In a precise mathematical sense, the reverse implication is also true: local realism implies that we can construct a local hidden variable (LHV) model for the phenomenon under study.
-However one likes to think of this assumption (or pair of assumptions), the important thing to realize is that it is a completely unproblematic feature of all classical physical theories; freedom (no conspiracy) even more so.
+However, one likes to think of this assumption (or pair of assumptions), the important thing to realize is that it is a completely unproblematic feature of all classical physical theories; freedom (no conspiracy) even more so.

 The connection between Bell's theorem and statistical notions of causality has been noted many times in the past.
-For instance, in a short note, \hyperref[robinsetal14]{Robins, VanderWeele, and Gill (2014)} derive Bell's inequality using the statistical language of \emph{causal interactions}.
-The \emph{causal graph} (DAG) of observed and unobserved variables corresponding to a classical physical description of one run of a standard Bell experiment is given in Figure 1.
+For instance, in a short note, \citet{robinsetal14} derive Bell's inequality using the statistical language of \emph{causal interactions}.
+The \emph{causal graph} (DAG) of observed and unobserved variables corresponding to a classical physical description of one run of a standard Bell experiment is given in Figure~\ref{fig1}.
 Alice and Bob's settings are binary: they independently use randomisation (a coin toss) to choose between one of two settings on a measurement device.
 The outcome of each measurement is also binary.
 Observed variables are represented by grey rectangles; unobserved (there is only one, but of course it might be of arbitrarily complex nature) by a white oval.
-The validity of this causal model places restrictions on the joint distribution of the observed variables, see for instance \hyperref[versteeggalstyan11]{Ver Steeg and Galstyan (2011)}.
+The validity of this causal model places restrictions on the joint distribution of the observed variables; see, for instance, \citet{versteeggalstyan11}.